Menu

 For routes that don't go through Camp Schurman or Camp Muir you'll be required to carry your blue bags with you until your climb is complete and then deposit them in collection barrels at the end of your climb - likely at White River Campground or Paradise.

-• What kinds of tents do you use?
-How many people sleep in a tent?
+• How many people sleep in a tent?

 • After the Climb